mdean77a/QuicKB/README.md

 - pydantic v2 fields warning (and cleaner config args in general)
 - Transformers verions with torch handling
 - Custom Model Card (Using base from SBERT currently)
-- Update model card for dataset (link to trained model and vice versa)
 - move hub_upload stuff closer to synth_dataset
-- Refactoring the trainer for better modular development (and integration with overall pipeline execution)
 - CPU training support

 ## License